 For nearly a century, baseball has been a crucial social and cultural force in Latino communities across the United States.
 And, for just as long, Latino/a players have had a huge impact on the game. ¡Pleibol! examines how generations of Latinos/as have helped make the game what it is today.
 From youth and community teams to the Major League, the exhibition reveals how baseball brings people together regardless of race, class, or gender.
 These inspirational baseball stories reﬂect larger themes in American history that connect us all, on and off the diamond.

 The exhibition's companion website gives visitors the opportunity to experience many of the objects and stories featured in ¡Pleibol!, and offers a selection of historical artifacts as high-resolution, narrated 3D scans.

 Beginning in 2021, a touring version of ¡Pleibol! integrates themes and stories from the museum exhibtion with regional content, supplemented by engaging multimedia experiences.

-Future venues include Kansas City, MO; Dodge City, KS; Irving, TX; Temple, TX; and Eau Claire, WI; Hartford, CT; Palm Coast, FL; and Greeley, CO.
+Future venues include Irving, TX; Temple, TX; Tucson, AZ; Eau Claire, WI; Hartford, CT; Palm Coast, FL; and Greeley, CO.
 Visit the Smithsonian Institution Traveling Exhibition Service website for schedules and more information.

 - The exhibition's companion book pairs artifacts from the museum’s collections with voices from the community of players, scholars, and enthusiasts who have contributed to sharing this quintessential American story.
 The book's stories take readers on a journey into the heart and history of Latina/o baseball.